panosoft/chronicle/README.md

 Report Modules can optionally be bundled using Chronicle [`bundle`](#bundle) so that all of their dependencies are contained within a single file.

-Chronicle [`Press`](#press) can then run a Report using a url that references a bundled Module, a path to a local Module, or by simply passing the Function itself.
+Chronicle can then [`run`](#run) a Report using a url that references a bundled Module, a path to a local Module, or by simply passing the Function itself.

 __Example__